AUDIT Custom Metrics

 1. Dice Score (DICE)

-The Dice score (or Dice coefficient) is a measure of overlap between the ground truth and the predicted segmentation.
+The Dice Score Coefficient (DSC) is a measure of spatial overlap between the ground truth and the predicted segmentation.
 It ranges from 0 to 1, with 1 indicating perfect overlap.

-Interpretation: A higher Dice score indicates better agreement between prediction and ground truth.
+Interpretation: A higher Dice score indicates better agreement between the model's prediction and the ground truth.
+It is the most common metric for medical segmentation.

 2. Jaccard Index (JACC)

-Also known as the Intersection over Union (IoU), the Jaccard index is another overlap-based metric.
+Also known as the Intersection over Union (IoU), the Jaccard index is a stricter overlap-based metric.
 It measures the size of the intersection divided by the size of the union of the predicted and ground truth regions.

 Interpretation: A higher Jaccard index indicates a more accurate segmentation.
-It is always lower than the Dice score for the same segmentation.
+Because it penalizes errors more heavily than Dice, it is always lower than the Dice score for the same non-perfect segmentation.

 3. Sensitivity (SENS)

-Sensitivity, also known as recall or true positive rate, measures the ability of the model to correctly identify all the positive regions (i.e., tumor voxels).
+Sensitivity, also known as Recall or the True Positive Rate, measures the ability of the model to correctly identify all the positive regions (e.g., all tumor voxels in an image).

 4. Specificity (SPEC)

-Specificity measures the model's ability to correctly identify negative regions (i.e., non-tumor voxels).
+Specificity measures the model's ability to correctly identify negative regions (e.g., healthy background voxels).

-Interpretation: A higher specificity value indicates the model is good at ignoring false positives, but doesn’t account for missing true positives.
+Interpretation: A higher specificity value means the model is good at ignoring areas that should not be segmented, though it does not account for undersegmentation (missing true positives).

 5. Precision (PREC)

-Precision, or positive predictive value, measures the proportion of predicted positive cases that are actually positive.
+Precision, or the Positive Predictive Value (PPV), measures the proportion of predicted positive voxels that are actually positive in the ground truth.

-Interpretation: A high precision value means that when the model predicts a positive case (e.g., tumor), it is likely correct.
+Interpretation: A high precision value means that when the model predicts a region to be part of the target class, that prediction is highly likely to be correct.
+It penalizes oversegmentation heavily.

 6. Accuracy (ACCU)

-Accuracy provides an overall measure of how often the model makes correct predictions (both true positives and true negatives) across all regions.
+Accuracy provides an overall measure of how often the model makes correct predictions (both true positives and true negatives) across all voxels in the image.

 7. Hausdorff Distance (HAUS)

-The Hausdorff distance is a shape-based metric that measures the maximum distance between points on the predicted segmentation and the corresponding points on the ground truth.
+The Hausdorff distance is a spatial shape-based metric.
+It computes the maximum distance from a point on the predicted segmentation boundary to the closest point on the ground truth boundary.

-Interpretation: Lower Hausdorff distances indicate that the boundary of the predicted segmentation is closer to the ground truth boundary, implying better shape similarity.
+Interpretation: Lower Hausdorff distances indicate that the furthest outlier boundary of the predicted segmentation is physically close to the ground truth boundary, implying better overall shape similarity.

 8. Segmentation Size (SIZE)

-This metric calculates the physical size of the predicted segmentation in terms of voxel count, adjusted by the voxel spacing to provide a volume measurement.
+This physical metric calculates the absolute size of the predicted segmentation, adjusted by the image's coordinate spacing to provide an accurate physical volume measurement.

-Interpretation: This helps to quantify the total volume of the segmented region, which can be compared to the expected size from the ground truth.
+Interpretation: Allows researchers to quantify the total predicted target volume, which can be clinically relevant and compared directly against the expected physical volume from the ground truth.